-- How did you become interested in the project? - o What is the basic research question or thesis at the core of the project? - What methods were applied in your research?
-What data/information did you gather? - What were your major findings and discoveries? - How did you analyze your data, make your argument, and justify your conclusions (theologically, historically, social scientifically, etc.)? - o Having completed this project, what further avenues of research does it suggest to you? - How has the project impacted your practices of ministry (e.g., preaching, pastoral care, leadership, teaching, etc.)? - How has the project influenced your vocational development in ministry (e.g., ministerial identity, sense of mission, etc.)? - o How do you see the project contributing to church and society? - The presentation of the doctoral project is not given a grade, but all in attendance are asked to complete an evaluation form.
+- How did you become interested in the project? - What is the relationship between your ministerial context and your project? - o What is the basic research question or thesis at the core of the project? - What methods were applied in your research?
+What data/information did you gather? - What were your major findings and discoveries? - How did you analyze your data, make your argument, and justify your conclusions (theologically, historically, social scientifically, etc.)? - o Having completed this project, what further avenues of research does it suggest to you? - As you were engaged in the project, how did your direction change or in what way do you think it should have changed? - What would you do differently if you had the opportunity to do the project again? - How has the project impacted your practices of ministry (e.g., preaching, pastoral care, leadership, teaching, etc.)? - How has the project influenced your vocational development in ministry (e.g., ministerial identity, sense of mission, etc.)? - How is your vocation impacted by the setting in which you are ministering? - How is this demonstrated by your project? - How do you see the project contributing to church and society? - How did this project change you personally or spiritually, if at all? - The presentation of the doctoral project is not given a grade, but all in attendance are asked to complete an evaluation form.
 It is understood that the candidate may wish to utilize feedback from the presentation and the evaluations in the form of corrections, clarifications, additions or ideas for further research.
-In consultation with the Project Supervisor, these may be included in the draft of the Major project report prior to submitting the final copy for publication.
+In consultation with the Project Supervisor, these may be included in the Major Project submitted for publication.
 Any revisions should be made, reviewed, and approved by the Project Supervisor within 2 weeks of the Symposium.